nickserv/danamccurdy.com/_posts/2023-09-10-the-future-is-now.md

 our linear minds will never follow.

-Perhaps it is not our job to navigate, but instead, to witness in awe the wonderment of the ride.
+Perhaps it is not our job to navigate, but instead, to witness in each moment the wonderment of the ride.